-What's next for migrant families after Trump's order to stop separations?
+There are 2,300 migrant kids spread across the US.
+What happens to them next?

 The short answer is it's too early to tell.

+Those separated children are in facilities or foster homes spread across states far from the US-Mexico border, including Michigan, New York, South Carolina and more.

-The executive order does address the uniting of families already separated -- and existing policies place the onus on parents to find their children in HHS custody and seek to reunite with them.
+The executive order does not address the uniting of families already separated -- and existing policies place the onus on parents to find their children in HHS custody and seek to reunite with them.

 "For the minors currently in the unaccompanied alien children program, the sponsorship process will proceed as usual," HHS spokesman Kenneth Wolfe said Wednesday.

-Note: CORRECTION: This story has been updated to make clear that the executive order does not address the uniting of families.